ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [22] pry(main)> .scp ~/my_ssh* nancy:~/

 Now that we have found the sites that we can use, let's submit a job.
 You can use between grenoble and nancy site.
-If you take a look at monika you will see that for grenoble is 'ib20g' for nancy and 'ib10g' in grenoble.
+If you take a look at monika you will see that 'ib20g' for nancy and 'ib10g' in grenoble.
+Given that the MPI bench uses just one MPI processes, we will need in realty just one core of a given machine.
 We will use OAR syntax to ask for two cores in two different nodes with ib20g in nancy.

     [23] pry(main)> job = $g5k.reserve(:site => "nancy", :resources => "{ib20g='YES'}/nodes=2/core=1",:walltime => '01:00:00', :keys => "~/my_ssh_jobkey" )